Reiryoku-Technologies/Mida-Plugin-Template/src/README.md

-This directory contains the main source code of this plugin.
+This directory contains the plugin main source code.